dawid-drelichowski/puzzle/README.md

 Simple drag and drop puzzle game

-Main goal was, to use native html5 drag and drop feature, without usage of any JavaScript framework.
+Main goal was to use native html5 drag and drop feature, without usage of any JavaScript framework.

 What is missing:
 - message that puzzle is finnished